 BYLAWS FOR THE PHILADELPHIA ASSOCIATION OF BLACK JOURNALISTS

 Section 1.
 The name of the organization shall be Philadelphia Association of

 Black Journalists Inc. (hereafter called the PABJ or the organization), a Pennsylvania Nonprofit Corporation.
-It shall be affiliated with the National Association of Black Journalists (NABJ) or other organizations whose published objectives parallel those of the PABJ.
+It shall be affiliated with other organizations whose published objectives parallel those of the PABJ.

 ARTICLE II.
 Purpose.